camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/camunda-api-rest/camunda-api-rest-guidelines.md

 - 412 Precondition failed
   - The client should check the cluster status.
 - 429 Rate Limited Exceeded
-  - The client exceeds a defined limit of requests, e.g. Zeebe signaling backpressure due to more requests than the broker can currently process
+  - The client exceeds a defined limit of requests, for example, Zeebe signaling backpressure due to more requests than the broker can currently process
 - 500 Internal Server Error
   - Generic error that contains further description in the problem detail.